 Jackloc won the Queen’s Award for Innovation in 2017, the internationally recognised symbol of excellence for businesses.
 Why is this important?
 It means that the company has been judged on their commitment to innovation and safety by the highest committee in UK business.
 It also means that having received the recognition, the company are committed to develop their award-winning products to be the best that they can be.

 Ground floor residents of care homes, sheltered accommodation or those that live by themselves can suffer dangerous injuries from windows, but are also at risk of intruders entering through windows.

 Burglaries are one of the most common crimes committed in care homes and sheltered housing.
 Just earlier this year, 18 care homes in Essex were burgled and revised door security mechanisms were put in place.
 In September, the Greater Manchester Police announced that they had worked with Wigan Council to specify security measures for a new 59 apartment complex in a high crime area, including specifying window restrictors on every ground-floor window to prevent burglary.

-Residents may feel unsafe having their window open if they’re on a ground floor.
-And even if there is one, they may be concerned that burglars may be able to cut the restrictor cable or even unscrew it to gain access.
+Residents may feel unsafe having their window open if they’re on a ground floor, and even if there is a window restrictor in place they may be concerned that burglars may be able to cut or unscrew it to gain access.

-In a Jackloc cable restrictor, the cable is over 3mm thick and woven 2-3 times inside the 2mm sleeve to reinforce the strength.
+Jackloc cable restrictor cables are over 3mm thick and woven 2-3 times inside the 2mm sleeve to reinforce the strength.
 An intruder would need bolt cutters to cut it.

 The lock has a patented 5 disc locking barrel mechanism.
 40 locksmiths took part in 90-second tests and were unable to break the lock.
 In addition the restrictor comes with security grade 4 anti-tamper screws (with grade 5 being the highest).
 This means that they can’t be removed unless with a specific drill part.